muhammadalised/indussh/README.md

 - Tensorflow

 ### Todos
-1. Set up flask admin
-2. Customize flask admin
+1. Customize flask admin
-3. Integrate the chatbot into website
+2. Integrate the chatbot into website